SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_accel5_bma400/README.md

 ## Summary ##

-This project shows the implementation of a accelerometer sensor that is integrated on the Accel 5 Click board.
+This project shows the implementation of an accelerometer sensor that is integrated on the Accel 5 Click board.

 With its ultra-low power consumption, onboard data processing, output data lowpass filtering, and ability to detect many different events, the Accel 5 click is a perfect solution for IoT applications.
 It can also be used to develop applications for wearables, where the BMA400 sensor shows its true potential, offering an ultra-low power always-on operation with no functionality compromises.
 In general, Accel 5 click can be used wherever a reliable detection of the acceleration-related events is needed: smart home applications, IoT applications, drop detection for warranty logging, power management based on motion, and similar.